lurchmath/lde/docs/api-input-structures.md

    collisions or overwriting of data in expressions.
 See the documentation in [the relevant section of the source code](https://github.com/lurchmath/lde/blob/master/src/input-structure.litcoffee#convenience-functions-for-inputmodifiers).

+## The `Dependency` class

+The client may permit the user to write a document that begins by importing the meaning expressed in some other, saved document.
+We call that other, saved document a "dependency" of the first.
+To support this, we permit the embedding into the Input Tree of the first document the meaning already stored in the Output Tree of the dependency.
+Interpretation can then just copy that information over to the Output Tree as if it had been there all along (which is the intent of importing a dependency in the first place).

+This class supports that by permitting the user to contsruct a `Dependency` in the Input Tree, passing it the list of `OutputStructure` instances that have been loaded from the Output Tree of the dependency document it represents.
+Whenever it is interpreted, it just passes those same values along into the Output Tree.

 ## The `InputModifier` class

 An `InputModifier` is the type of `InputStructure` that will modify